-- (a) No public officer or employee shall receive or offer to receive, either directly or indirectly, any gift, gratuity, or anything of value which the public officer or employee is not authorized to receive from any person, if such person: - (1) Has or is seeking to obtain contractual or other business or financial relationships with such public employee's employer or the governmental body of the public official; - (2) Conducts operations or activities which are regulated by such public employee's employer or the governmental body of a public official; or - (3) Has interests which may be substantially affected by such public employee's employer or the governmental body of the public official.

-The receipt of any gift, gratuity, or anything of value as denoted in this subsection (a) is contrary to the public policy of the City of La Crosse.
+- 1. No public officer or employee shall receive or offer to receive, either directly or indirectly, any gift, gratuity, or anything of value which he is not authorized to receive from any person, if such person: - a.
+Has or is seeking to obtain contractual or other business or financial relationships with such public employee's employer or the governmental body of the public official; or - b.
+Conducts operations or activities which are regulated by such public employee's employer or the governmental body of a public official; or - c.
+Has interests which may be substantially affected by such public employee's employer or the governmental body of the public official.
+The receipt of any gift, gratuity, or anything of value as denoted above is contrary to the public policy of the City of La Crosse. - 2.
+The following is the policy to be followed in determining whether or not public officer or employees of the City of La Crosse may attend as a guest:

-- (b) The following is the policy to be followed in determining whether or not public officer or employees of the City of La Crosse may attend as a guest: - (1) It will be the choice of the official or employee to accept or not accept guest status when such individual is the primary speaker or on the program agenda as a participant in the program. - (2) It will be the choice of the official or employee to accept or not accept guest status when such individual is honored for distinguished service. - (3) It will be the choice of the official or employee to accept or not accept guest status when such individual attends functions in other capacities than that as an elected official or as an employee of the City.

-It will be the choice of the official or employee to accept or not accept a meal at meetings which are instructional and job-related and, if the employee or official chooses to accept a meal, the cost of such should be submitted to the City of La Crosse for payment.
+- a.
+It will be the choice of the official or employee to accept or not accept guest status when such individual is the primary speaker or on the program agenda as a participant in the program; - b.
+It will be the choice of the official or employee to accept or not accept guest status when such individual is honored for distinguished service; - c.
+It will be the choice of the official or employee to accept or not accept guest status when he attends functions in other capacities than that as an elected official or as an employee of the City. - d.
+It will be the choice of the official or employee to accept or not accept a meal at meetings which are instructional and job-related and if the employee or official chooses to accept a meal, the cost of such should be submitted to the City of La Crosse for payment.